../_images/week7.jpeg

 Workshop: Knowledge Utilization#

 Fundamental scientific research is the engine of progress and of key importance to enlarge the frontiers of knowledge and understanding of its subject matter.
-However, empirical evidence shows that collaborations with industrial partners and companies often provide successful routes to professional pathways for the utilization and commercialization of the results from scientific research into novel innovations when aligned with medical unmet needs.
-Prior to embark into such collaborations transparent allocations and agreements on Intellectual Property Rights (hence: IPRs) should be arranged in such a way that they are beneficial for all stakeholders (e.g. universities, multinationals, small and medium sized enterprises and startups).
+However, empirical evidence shows that collaborations with industrial partners and companies often provide successful routes to professional pathways for the utilization and commercialization of the results from scientific research into novel innovations when aligned with societal unmet needs.

 Key Concepts#